 As the Evangelical Church in Germany said in 2016:

 In the lead-up to the Reformation anniversary [the year 2017] we cannot bypass this history of guilt.
 The fact that Luther’s anti-Judaic recommendations in later life were a source for Nazi anti-Semitism is a further burden weighing on the Protestant churches in Germany.

-It’s very sad and yet strange that the kinds of abuses the Jews experienced throughout Western history by believers in the Judeo-Christian God were much the same as the types that Jews (because of commands from this God) used against the multiple nations they stole land from and mass murdered in the Old Testament.
-The first genocides against and conquests over the Jews’ neighbors were justified, according to God, due to the grand wickedness of the surrounding people groups near them.
-Later, when particular Christian leaders, such as Luther, appealed to the Bible to support actions that appear quite evil to most everyone now, they needed merely turn to one of many passages in their Bible to reference the blueprint for that order of deed in that sort of situation.
+It is very sad and yet strange that the kinds of abuses the Jews experienced throughout Western history by believers in the Judeo-Christian God were much the same as the types that Jews (because of commands from this God) used against the multiple nations they stole land from and mass murdered in the Jewish Bible (Christian Old Testament).
+The first genocides against and conquests over the Jews’ neighbors were justified, according to God, due to the grand wickedness of these people groups.
+Later, when particular Christian leaders, such as Luther, appealed to the Bible to support actions that appear quite evil to most Western people now, they needed merely turn to one of many passages in their Bible to reference the blueprint for that order of deed in that sort of situation.

 After reading the excerpt below from the Wikipedia page for On the Jews and Their Lies, it should not be difficult to see how the Nazis found common ground with and even much guidance from Luther’s plan to brutally remove the Jews from Germany or eliminate them altogether.
 A search through the text on Google Books shows that the Wikipedia entry is accurate.